 Below you will find resources for self-advocacy including: strategies for working with individuals, groups. classes and also how to advocate for ourselves as counselors/educators.
 Overriding theme–> kids and adults both need to learn to communicate our needs in a way that will help us be heard.

 (Here is the google folder with the resources I presented.
-See below for details of resources).
+See below for details of other resources).

 HELPING KIDS SELF-ADVOCATE